syncfusion-content/wpf-docs/wpf/Pivot-Grid/Overview.md

 ---
 layout: post
 title: About WPF Pivot Grid control | Syncfusion
-description: Learn here all about introduction of Syncfusion WPF Pivot Grid control, its elements and more details.
+description: Learn here all about introduction of Syncfusion Essential Studio WPF Pivot Grid control, its elements and more.
 platform: wpf
 control: Pivot grid
 documentation: ug